fufuok/utils/generic/list/README.md

 import "github.com/fufuok/utils/generic/list"
 ```

-Package list provides an implementation of a doubly\-linked list with a front and back\.
-The individual nodes of the list are publicly exposed so that the user can have fine\-grained control over the list\.
+Package list provides an implementation of a doubly\-linked list with a front and back.
+The individual nodes of the list are publicly exposed so that the user can have fine\-grained control over the list.

 <details><summary>Example</summary>
 <p>